mason1600/Noted/README.md

 Noted-->Simply Takes Only One Note Then Closes By It Self.

-ALL NOTES SAVED IN SAME DIRECTORY AS SCRIPT IN A FILE CALLED NOTED.TXT!
+ALL NOTES SAVED IN SAME DIRECTORY AS SCRIPT IN A FILE CALLED "Noted.txt"!